Rexfont/svgJson/README.md

 # XMLtoJSON
 I can convert any XML file to JSON

-You can use the API for this convertor:
+You can use the interface powerd by API: https://axoncodes.com/xmltojson/ Or use the API for this convertor:
  - POST : https://axoncodes.com/xmltojson/convert
     - form-data
         - parameters:
             - file: upload file to convert
             - code: paste the code directly
-- Also you can use the interface powerd by the same API: https://axoncodes.com/xmltojson/